moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 Planning groups are used for semantically describing different parts of your robot, such as defining what an arm is, or an end effector.
+A planning group essentially defines which joints will actively participate in motion generation, what are reference frames for inverse kinematics, etc.

+In the following, we will define two planning groups for the arm and one group for the hand.

 * Click on the *Planning Groups* pane selector.